Slipshady/AIOSDR/README.md

 I/Q Sampling: It captures raw "In-phase" and "Quadrature" samples.
 These are complex numbers representing the phase and amplitude of the radio wave.

-Power Analysis: The program calculates the variance of these samples to determine the signal strength in decibels (dB).
-This is what drives the "Squelch" logic—if the power exceeds your slider's threshold, the program triggers a "Hit."

 2. The Multi-Mode Processing Logic
-The program operates in two distinct "Personalities" depending on the band you select:
+The program operates in two distinct modes depending on the band you select:

 Voice/Analog Mode (FM, VHF, NOAA)
 When a signal hit is detected, the program temporarily releases control of the hardware and initiates a Subprocess Pipe.
 It calls rtl_fm to demodulate the signal into audible speech.
 This audio is simultaneously: